 Stage Two focusses on consultation with stakeholders on proposals for changes to the Rules for Cadastral Survey.

 After considering the ideas in the issues and opportunities paper (PDF 513KB) and the feedback from surveyors the development of proposed changes to the rules was split into two parts.

-Feedback on the Stage 2 – Part 2 Consultation on proposed changes to the Rules for Cadastral Survey closed on 7 March 2019.
+Feedback on the Stage 2 – Part 2 Consultation on proposed changes (PDF 1MB) to the Rules for Cadastral Survey closed on 7 March 2019.
 We received 23 submissions from the Survey and Spatial NZ Cadastral Stream, Survey and Spatial NZ Hawkes Bay & Taranaki branches, Institute of Cadastral Surveying and licensed surveyors.

 The following is a summary of the feedback:

 Connection to a horizontal control mark or official vertical datum (revised)